The Fight (Parks and Recreation): Production

 Although Ann Perkins was initially conceived as a character outside of city hall who became involved with Leslie and her political world, series co-creator Michael Schur said he believed it made sense that she would take a city hall job because "we just decided that Leslie’s pull would be strong enough to get her to make a move, career-wise".
 Schur also said it would make it easier for the character to become involved in stories with the others.
 "The Fight" featured several appearances by actors who had appeared in previous Parks and Recreation episodes, including Ben Schwartz as Tom's friend Jean-Ralphio, who helps him promote Snake Juice throughout the night.
 Andy Forrest appeared as Andy's shoeshine customer Kyle, who is often insulted and mocked by Andy and the other characters during his shoeshines.
 Nick Kroll also appeared as "The Douche", the host of the Pawnee morning zoo-style radio show "Crazy Ira and The Douche", which was previously featured in the episode "Media Blitz".

 During one scene, Ron says, "I won't publicly endorse a product unless I use it exclusively and I really believe in it.
 My only official recommendations are US Army issued mustache trimmers, Morton's Salt, and the C.R.
 Lawrence fine two inch style oscillating knife blade."
 That line was written by Schur, and the scene used in the episode was Nick Offerman's first take, with no mistakes made with the complicated dialogue.
 Immediately after "The Fight" first aired, a "Producer's Cut" version was made available on the official NBC.com website.
-It included an additional four minutes of material, that include a previously-unaired cold open in which Ron sternly demands to know which employee has broken the parks department's coffee machine; this prompts a fight as the staff make accusations against each other.
+It included an additional four minutes of material, that include a previously unaired cold open in which Ron sternly demands to know which employee has broken the parks department's coffee machine; this prompts a fight as the staff make accusations against each other.
 Ron secretly reveals to the camera that he broke the machine himself, but questioned the other employees anyway to deliberately start the arguments.

 Cultural references

-Before the credits, Ron mockingly refers to a pig's head on a stick, a reference to the novel Lord of the Flies.
+The cold open concerns Ron turning the parks department employees against each other; at one point, Ron says to the camera, "I predict ten minutes from now, they'll be at each other's throats with war paint on their faces and a pig head on a stick."
+The line is a reference to Lord of the Flies.

 While providing Ann with reading material to prepare for her job interview, Leslie also gives her a copy of the 2010 Jonathan Franzen novel Freedom, claiming she wants to discuss the protagonist Patty Berglund with her.

 While drunk at the Snakehole Lounge, Ben says the words "baba booey" and starts laughing.
 The phrase is a nickname for Gary Dell'Abate, a radio producer with The Howard Stern Show, and became a common catchphrase among Howard Stern fans.